kphaser/loan-prediction/README.md

 # Predicting Credit Worthiness Using Python & Scikit-Learn

+**Project Description:**
 In this project we will be predicting whether an individual will pay their loan balances in full or not.
-We will build some machine learning models using Python and Scikit-learn.
+We will build some machine learning models specifically logistic regression, decision tree, and random forest using Python and Scikit-learn.
 The dataset we will be using is the 2007-2010 Lending Club data which can be found [here](https://www.lendingclub.com/info/download-data.action).
 It contains 9578 observations and 14 variables.

-**Description of the dataset:**
+**Data Dictionary:**
 * credit.policy: 1 if the customer meets the credit underwriting criteria of LendingClub.com, and 0 otherwise.
 * purpose: The purpose of the loan (takes values "credit_card", "debt_consolidation", "educational", "major_purchase", "small_business", and "all_other").
 * int.rate: The interest rate of the loan, as a proportion (a rate of 11% would be stored as 0.11).
 Borrowers judged by LendingClub.com to be more risky are assigned higher interest rates.